AlexKuchynskyi/Bash-Scripts/README.md

 # Bash-Scripts
 Below is the list of scripts...

+[back_mask](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/back_mask.sh) script gets as an input possible IP-mask and returns back-mask if the inputed mask is valid

 [correct_IP](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/check_IP) script gets as an input possible IP-address and checks whether the user input string is the correct IP-address or not.